 Local fish – the essence of Portuguese food

-• Shrimps – grilled or fried (Camarão)
+• Shrimps (Camarão): Typically grilled or fried.

 Shellfish of Portugal

-• Amêijoa (Clams)
+• Amêijoa (Clams) – a classic favourite.

-• Lingueirão (Razor clams)
+• Lingueirão (Razor clams) – delicious and tender.

-• Conquilhas (Wedge clams)
+• Conquilhas (Wedge clams) – small but flavourful.

 Typical meat dishes